bcgsc/LongStitch/README.md

 * LINKS

 ### Usage
-To run the long-read scaffolding pipeline, you can use the Makefile driver script `lrs-make`.
+To run the LongStitch pipeline, you can use the Makefile driver script `lrs-make`.
 ```
 Usage: ./lrs-make [COMMAND] [OPTION=VALUE]…